 - Develop critical decision-making skills through hands-on teamwork

-A series of three free 45 minute workshops are available during the spring (April to June).
+A series of three, free 60 minute workshops are available (TBA).
 We offer in-person workshops in Vancouver, Richmond, and Burnaby with the opportunity for remote learning/facilitation.

 Interested in booking a free workshop?

-Registration is now available for the spring season (60 spaces are available)
+Registration for the fall season is open (60 spaces are available).